 She was one amazing lady!

 ¹An invaluable source for this post was an article published in the June, 1965 issue of the UBC Chronicle, written by Elizabeth Blanche Norcross, which profiled the career of Sheila up to that time.

-²Sheila was, apparently, a huge fan of the teaching and inspiration offered by the head of the Classics department, Lemuel Robertson.
+²Sheila was, apparently, a huge fan of the teaching and inspiration offered by the founder and head of the Classics department, Lemuel Robertson.